 At its 15th Session, CBS approved the reformation of the Expert Team on Aircraft-Based Observing systems (ET-ABO) within OPAG-IOS.

-To manage the scientific, metrological and standards related aspects of aircraft-based observing systems, the CIMO Management Group has authorised the formation of a Task Team on Aircraft-based Observations (TT-AO).
+To manage the scientific, metrological and standards related aspects of aircraft-based observing systems, the CIMO 16th Session authorised the formation of an Expert Team on Aircraft-based Observations (ET-AO).
+This team continues in the role of the former Task Team on Aircraft-based Observations (TT-AO), which was formed in 2013 by the CIMO Management Group during the CIMO inter-sessional period.

 Together, these two teams form the Aircraft-Based Observations Program, which will be supported by the AMDAR Trust Fund.
 The programmatic structure and support mechanisms are depicted in this diagram.

 At its 15th Session (2012), CBS approved the reformation of the Expert Team on Aircraft-Based Observing sytems (ET-ABO).

-At its 10th Session, the CIMO Management Group approved the formation of a Task Team on Aircraft-based Observations (TT-AO).
+At its 16th Session, CIMO approved the formation of the Expert Team on Aircraft-based Observations (ET-AO).

 The Secretariat maintains a list of Focal Points on Aircraft-based Observations and AMDAR, which are nominated by the Permanent Representatives to WMO.